ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * Full query: the AS returns the token hashes of the revoked access tokens currently in the TRL and pertaining to the requester.

    The AS MUST support this type of query.
-The processing of a full query and the related response format are defined are {{ssec-trl-full-query}}.
+The processing of a full query and the related response format are defined in {{ssec-trl-full-query}}.

 * Diff query: the AS returns a list of diff entries.
 Each diff entry is related to one of the most recent updates to the TRL, with such an update performed in the subset of the TRL pertaining to the requester.